beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 ![Begin activity](/_static/screens/begin-activity.jpg)

-## **Project setup**
+## **Project Setup**

-We should get this project setup in our local environments.
+We should get this project set up in our local environments.
 Begin Activity provides links to your new repo right here on your dashboard.
-Head on over and `git clone` your project to your local machine.
+Head on over to GitHub and `git clone` your project to your local machine.

 ![Begin activity](/_static/screens/begin-activity-2.png)

+Once you've got your project working on your local machine, follow these directions to initialize it and spin up a development server.

 Install dependencies: